 Funding & Notices

-Non-competing grants will be awarded at a reduction of no more than 3 percent from the committed level.
+Non-competing grants (other than Centers) will be awarded at a reduction of no more than 3 percent from the committed level.
 Non-competing Center grants will be awarded at a reduction of no more than 5 percent from the committed level.
 Future year commitments will remain unchanged.
 This policy applies to all grants except Ruth L. Kirschstein National Research Service Awards, which will increase undergraduate and graduate student stipends by 2 percent.
 Entry level postdoctoral stipends will be increased to $42,000 with 4 percent increases between the individual levels of experience.

-Non-competing awards previously issued in fiscal year 2013 under the continuing resolution at 90 percent of the committed level will be revised to restore funds to the appropriate level.
+Non-competing awards previously issued in fiscal year 2014 under the continuing resolution at 90 percent of the committed level will be revised to restore funds to the committed level.

 Salaries remain prohibited above Executive Level II under grants and other extramural mechanisms; however, Executive Level II was increased by 1 percent from $179,700 to $181,500, effective January 12, 2014.